rm3web/rm3/docs/admin.md

 rm3 is designed to be neutral to any particular devops working framework.
 It should be able to work within a container-styled infrastructure just as easily as on Chef or Puppet managed nodes.

-rm3 is designed to work using npm.
+I felt it was important that rm3 core run in a 'semi-batteries included' sort of way, such that you could play with it easily.
+However, if you are going to run a site 'for real', you want to create a custon npm package for installation purposes with all of the dependencies bundled and versioned.
+This way, your plugins are isolated, so you can update them separately and not worry as much about maintaining patches against rm3 as it develops.
+And this also means I don't need to implement a bad ersatz version of everything npm already does for you.

 Thus, the desired state for a new install of rm3 is that you will create a package that depends on the `rm3` package, as well as any accessory plugin modules, and then run from that package.
 Schemes and plugins and so on are all also delivered as accessory modules.

-npm is pretty good about pulling from wherever.
-If you have site-specific modules, you can npm install from any random git repo or tarball URL.

-Your install package can be checked into github, so you can keep track of versions.
+Once you've created the package, you probably want to store it in some sort of revision control system like git (maybe a github or gitlab repo).  npm can be set to install a package from a git repo or a tarball, so this doesn't mean that you have to publish your potentially sensitive config with packages you don't really want to have out in the public to npm.

+1. Make a subdirectory to hold your new package: `mkdir rm3-demo`
+2. Initialize a package: `npm init` (You can just hit enter a few times)
+3. Install rm3: `npm install rm3`
+4. Customize...

+**This section will improve as rm3 approaches 1.0**

 ### Service supervision